San Marcos Growers LogoSan Marcos Growers

 Crinum moorei (Moore's Crinum) - A large fast winter growing plant to 3 to 4 feet tall with stout deep rooted bulbous bases and long broad green semi-succulent leaves that plant with huge 4 inch wide goblet shaped light pink flowers that are held in umbels above the foliage in summer, coinciding with the beginning of a short summer dormancy when leaves die down.
 Plant is full sun to light shade in a decently well-drained soil and irrigate infrequently to regularly in summer - this plant has proven itself to be quite drought tolerant in coastal gardens but flowers and grows larger with summer water.
 It is cold hardy at least for short duration temperatures a few degrees below 20° F and is considered the most cold hardy of all Crinums.
 Treat for snails and slugs that can mar the foliage.
 A great accent plant that makes a bold tropical statement in California gardens.
 Seed about a bit but easy to remove when young but older plants need to be deeply dug to get to the bulb plate.
 Moore's Crinum is is native to forests in the northern areas of Eastern Cape, South Africa.
 The name for the genus comes from the Greek word 'cinon' which translates as "lily".
 This species was named in in 1887 by British botanist Joseph Dalton Hooker, plant explorer and director after his father, William Jackson Hooker, of the Royal Botanic Garden Kew.
 The specific epithet honors name a Dr David Moore, the director of the Glasnevin Botanical Gardens in Dublin, Irelland, who first flowered this plant from seeds sent back from a British soldier serving in South Africa in 1863.
 Thad Howard is his Bulbs for Warm Climates states that "Crinum are to warmer climates what the genus Lilium is to colder climates, replacing the true lilies in the tropics and subtropics" and that Crinum moorei "thrives in California".
 It is hard to differentiate the various forms of this species from hybrids of it with other crinum, particularly the ones crossed with the large evergreen Crinum asiaticum that are called Crinum x powellii and since we have both of these species, other species such as Crinum bulbispermum and named hybrids in the garden, our plants of Crinum moorei may in fact also be hybrids.
 Our original stock came from the grounds of the Joseph Sexton Nursery, which was established in 1867 as first commercial nursery in the Santa Barbara area.
 When the property was renovated in the mid 1980s we dug and moved hundreds of existing crinum bulbs out of the way of construction and these became the stock plants of the crops that we currently grow.

-This information about Crinum moorei displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Crinum moorei displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]